Catch-Up Savings Calculator

 The levers in this calculation

 The inputs — Current Savings, Target Amount, Years Remaining, and Annual Return — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works